~This post is going through an updating process. Working to get it back as soon as possible~

 Okay, maybe bread and sweetcorn aren’t completely natural, but these baits below surely are.

 Earthworms and maggots are the number 1 proven carp baits used.
-And honestly, which freshwater fish doesn’t hit on a worm?
+And before classifying worms as a “top carp bait”, which freshwater fish doesn’t hit on a worm anyway?
+You can be big on your boilie collection, but what a worm does sometimes can’t be replicated by our new modern baits.

 Crickets and grasshoppers are also pretty good if you can catch some.
-Most commonly found bugs can also be used as bait without a problem.
+Most commonly found bugs can also be used as bait without a problem, although I’ve found them more effective in river chub fishing.

 And while they’re simple and effective to use, I would not recommend using natural bait for chasing very big carp.
 Not because they won’t bite, but smaller carp will usually take head of the game when it comes to grasshopper on a hook, or a plain worm.
 Big boilies usually catch the most PB’s.